tclssg/tclssg/README.md

 but with many images it introduces unnecessary repetition and you have to put in the image path manually.
 The following macros allow you to include responsive images in a page with a concise command.

-To use this feature first set `expandMacrosInPages` to `1` and put `<% interp-source img-procs.tcl %>` after the frontmatter in the file where you intend to use responsive images:
+To use this feature first set `expandMacrosInPages` to `1` and put `<% interp-source img.tcl %>` after the frontmatter in the file where you intend to use responsive images:

     {
         title {Hello!}